N-aksif-N/MineColab_Improved/README.md

 3. Read through the notebook, most of the code is self explanatory.
 Run the cells which are useful for your use-case.

 1. Run the first cell which runs the Minecraft server.
 2. Now you have three options.
 You can either use ngrok, playit.gg or cloudflare's argo.
-Ngrok is easy to setup and doesn't requires anything to be installed by the clients but it can often be quite unreliable.
+Ngrok is easy to set up and doesn't require anything to be installed by the clients but it can often be quite unreliable.
 Argo doesn't have such limitations but requires a bit more work.
 Playit.gg's implementation is unpolished at the moment (debug log spam) but offers convenient static subdomains.
   * Ngrok:
-    Change `tunnel_service` variable and follow the prompts.
+    Change the `tunnel_service` variable and follow the prompts.
-  * Cloudflare argo:
+  * Cloudflare Argo:
-    - If 'Your free tunnel has started!' notification appears => Done.
+    - If the 'Your free tunnel has started!' notification appears => Done.
     - Access to your server:
     1. Download [Cloudflared client](https://github.com/cloudflare/cloudflared/releases/).
-    2. Launch the binary with `<your cloudflared file name> access tcp --hostname <tunnel_address> --url 127.0.0.1:25565` (note: tunnel_address is your address which has been set on your cloudflare)
+    2. Launch the binary with `<your cloudflare file name> access tcp --hostname <tunnel_address> --url 127.0.0.1:25565` (note: tunnel_address is your address which has been set on your cloudflare)
-    4. Finally, connect to `127.0.0.1:25565` from the minecraft client located in that machine.
+    4. Finally, connect to `127.0.0.1:25565` from the minecraft client which is located in that machine.
-  * Playit.gg:
-    Change `tunnel_service` variable, ignore the debug output _(todo:fix)_ and follow the prompts.
+  * PlayIt: Ignore the debug output _(todo:fix)_ and follow the prompts.

 ## :zap:  So, how does it actually work?
 As Google Colab is a VM running Ubuntu server as base OS, it can be easily used as a Minecraft server.
 Here are the steps which the notebook performs to setup the server: